Department of Sociology

 Preparing for the comprehensive examinations:

 All Ph.D. students are required to take two specialty area comprehensive examinations.
 These are take-home open-book exams to be completed within a seventy-two hour period.
 The first must be taken no later than the start of a student’s sixth semester and the second no later than the start of a student’s seventh semester.
 A student who fails a comprehensive examination can retake it once in the semester following the first attempt.
 Thus, re-examinations, if needed, would have to be taken no later than the start of the eighth or ninth semester.
 A student who fails to take the comprehensive examinations by the deadlines, or to pass them on their second attempt, will not be allowed to continue in the Ph.D. program.
-The student will remain eligible to complete the master’s degree.
+The student will remain eligible to complete the Master’s degree.

 Students must pick a substantive area for each of their comprehensive examinations, ask three faculty (one of whom needs to be designated as the committee chair) to serve on the committee for each exam, and formulate a reading list which is to be approved by all three committee members.

-Students may register for SOC 693 and 793 (both 3 credit courses) in the semester immediately before or during the one in which they intend to take each comprehensive examination.
+Students may register for SOC 693 and 793 (both variable credit courses) in the semester immediately before or during the one in which they intend to take each comprehensive examination.
 These two courses do not meet formally, rather, they provide credit for students’ independent study for the comprehensive examinations.
 Students receive a passing grade for those courses when they pass the exam.

 Areas for comprehensive examinations:

 Areas must be chosen from the list of sociological area specialties listed in the American Sociological Association’s Guide to Graduate Departments.
 For detailed information on some of the Department's more popular areas of specialization see: Areas of Specialization.

 The following are areas in which three or more department faculty list an area of specialization.
 If a student petitions for one of these areas and their committee is made up of three of the faculty listed under this area, the Graduate Director will give automatic approval to the student’s request:

-Aging/Social Gerontology: Loscocco, Spitze, Ward
+Aging/Social Gerontology: Loscocco, Ward, Gubernskaya